Brakes Squeak When Stopping Slow

 New brake pads may contain loads of metal fibers.
 Since there are a lot of metal fibers, they can press against themselves, and this can cause the brakes to squeak.

-If you replaced your brakes with low-quality brake pads, it might produce even more squeaky sound than the old one.
+If you replaced your brakes with low-quality brake pads, it might produce an even more squeaky sound than the old ones.

 If you regularly stop your vehicle abruptly, it could heat the brakes.
 The result would be a glaze on the pads, which maximizes squeaky sounds.